sahitmantri/sahit-emovies/README.md

-For booking a Movie Ticket :
+To View the home page of this website open (index.html) For booking a Movie Ticket :
 Movies-->Available Movies-->Check Availability-->Choose your Preffered Film-->Book Now-->Seat Preview
 For Preview of the Events Page go to the Events page and have a look regarding the ongoing events.